Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 ### OTU PICKING
 The first step is OTU picking.
 This is done to limit the number of time consuming blasts that need to be done.
 The default is to use qiimes otu_picking.py script which provides the correctly formatted otu_seqs.txt file.

-A seed sequence is chosen from the resulting OTU text file and used to represent that OTU (currently selecting the largest sequence belonging to that OTU cluster).
-Those seeds are the only sequences that are blasted.
+Next the program will choose a seed sequence from the resulting OTU text file, this seed will be used to represent that OTU (currently selecting the largest sequence belonging to that OTU cluster) and are the only sequences that are blasted.
 This often cuts the number of blasts down drastically.
 The original sequences can then be taxified based on the OTU seeds blast result.
 I WILL ADD AN OPTION TO AVOID OTU PICKING IN THE FUTURE IF REQUESTED.